microsoft/vscode-azurearmtools/README.md

 ![](./images/create-parameter-file-2.png)

 Selecting **All parameters** adds every parameter from the template into the new parameter file.
-Selecting **Only required parameters** adds only parameters that do not have a default value in the template file.
+Selecting **Only required parameters** adds only parameters that do not have a default value specified in the template file.

 ![](./images/create-parameter-file-3.png)